Art of Fighting 3: The Path of the Warrior: Development and release

+At the 2026 Evolution Championship Series tournament, 30 years after the game's original release, SNK and Code Mystics announced The Path of the Warrior: Art of Fighting 3 R as part of their Neo Geo Premium Selection series of updated re-releases for PC.
+In addition to rebalancing the existing roster, 3 R will feature two additional characters from previous games, as well as a new training mode and support for local or online multiplayer with rollback netcode.

-Reception
+Reception and legacy

 According to Famitsu, the Neo Geo CD version sold over 20,877 copies in its first week on the market.
 The four reviewers of Electronic Gaming Monthly gave the Neo Geo AES version a 5 out of 10.
 They lambasted the game for its poor balance, with their biggest complaint being the new Ultra-Cool Attacks, since they are easy to execute, cannot be blocked, and deal a massive amount of damage.
-They further criticized that the game lacks originality and innovation, failing to distinguish itself from the deluge of 2D fighting games coming out at the time.
-A reviewer for Next Generation saw no problem with the game's balance but concurred that it is "too similar to every other 2D fighting game on the market".
+They further criticized the game's lack originality and innovation, and said that it failed to distinguish itself from the deluge of 2D fighting games of the time.
+A reviewer for Next Generation saw no problem with the game's balance, but concurred that it is "too similar to every other 2D fighting game on the market".
 He gave the Neo Geo AES version three out of five stars.
-In retrospect, HardcoreGaming101 noted "is a drastic step away from its predecessors", comparing Robert's story to "a Jekyll and Hyde.
-They compared the gameplay to Virtua Fighter and Tekken despite the usage of 2D graphics but reliance of 3D style.
-Nintendo Life scored it a 7 out of 10, praising the simplistic and faithful fighting game system but the changes that evoke 3D design.
-There were mixed responses to the story mode for the lack of cutscenes but large amount of dialogues that explore each character.
+In retrospect, HardcoreGaming101 noted that the game "is a drastic step away from its predecessors", comparing Robert's story to "a Jekyll and Hyde".
+They compared the gameplay to Virtua Fighter and Tekken, despite the usage of 2D graphics and reliance on a 3D style.
+Nintendo Life scored it a 7 out of 10, praising the simplistic and faithful fighting system but criticizing the 3D design changes.
+There were mixed responses to the story mode for the lack of cutscenes and large amount of dialogue for each character.
 In comparing previous games, the fighting system felt improved over previous Art of Fighting games and the polishing of new character sprites.
-The fact that the gamers can still zoom in and out when getting closer to the enemies was still praised by the reviewer.
-In conclusion, they found it as an appealing game despite not being up to the level of SNK's most famous games The King of Fighters '98 and Garou: Mark of the Wolves.
+The fact that the player can still zoom in and out when getting closer to the enemies was still praised by the reviewer.
+In conclusion, they found it to be an appealing game despite not being up to the level of The King of Fighters '98 and Garou: Mark of the Wolves.